-- 3.1 Any appeal should be submitted via email within 30 days of the dispatch of the result to which it relates and include supporting documentary evidence.
-It will assist the appeal process if the RCP Assessment Unit is notified of procedural errors or extenuating circumstances before the dispatch of results. - 3.2 Any appeal submitted after this period must include an explanation and evidence as to why it could not have been submitted sooner and will only be accepted at the sole discretion of the RCP Assessment Unit. - 3.3 Candidates are advised that, where their appeal is based upon exceptional circumstances (as detailed in section 2.3), they should submit details of this within 5 working days of their examination and not wait until after they receive their results. - 3.4 Candidates should note that the regulations make clear that there is the right of withdrawal from any examination up to its start time due to exceptional circumstances.
-Candidates who sit the examination are deemed to be certifying themselves as physically, mentally, and emotionally ready to do so. - 3.5 Candidates are assured that they have the opportunity to raise matters of legitimate concern through these appeal regulations without risk of disadvantage or criticism.
+- 3.1 Any appeal, including supporting documentary evidence, should be submitted via email within five working days after the examination to which it relates.
+It will assist the appeal process if the RCP Assessment Unit is notified of procedural errors or extenuating circumstances before the dispatch of results. - 3.2 Any appeal submitted after the release of results must include an explanation as to why it could not have been submitted before the candidate received their results - 3.3 Appeals received more than 30 days after the release of results will not be considered. - 3.4 Candidates should note that the regulations make clear that there is the right of withdrawal from any examination up to its start time due to exceptional circumstances.
+Candidates who sit the examination are declaring themselves as physically, mentally, and emotionally ready to do so - 3.5 Appeals which relate to exceptional circumstances that a candidate was aware of prior to commencing an examination (such as illness or family bereavement) will not be considered. - 3.6 Candidates are assured that they have the opportunity to raise matters of legitimate concern through these appeal regulations without risk of disadvantage or criticism.
 Towards this end, the RCP Assessment Unit recognises the importance of confidentiality when handling appeals and will maintain an appellant's anonymity as far as is possible during any investigation.
 It will occasionally be necessary to disclose an appellant's identity to progress an investigation, and this will be done as a matter of routine should any hearing by an appeals panel be necessary.
-Candidates who are not willing for their identity to be disclosed in this way should notify the RCP Assessment Unit. - 3.6 On receipt of an appeal the RCP Assessment Unit will investigate and collate all relevant information. - 3.7 If following this initial review an appeal is considered to have grounds as defined above, it will be referred to the senior examiner for consideration on behalf of the relevant examination board.
-The senior examiner may discuss the case or direct the RCP Assessment Unit to undertake further investigations, as they deem necessary.
-The appeals procedure is normally expected to take no more than 60 days from the date of the appeal being received by the RCP Assessment Unit.
-Candidates will be kept informed if the process is likely to take longer than this for any reason. - 3.8 If it is considered by the senior examiner that the appeal is frivolous, unsubstantiated or outside the permitted grounds, the candidate will be notified of this and informed that the appeals procedure is at an end.
-If it is considered that the appeal is vexatious or malicious, or that the appellant has used false information, the appeal procedure will also be at an end but in this instance the appellant may be liable for action under the misconduct regulations. - 3.9 If it is considered by the senior examiner that there is a case in support of the appeal 'at first sight' (prima facie), they may arrange for an immediate remedy to be offered to the candidate.
+Candidates who are not willing for their identity to be disclosed in this way should notify the RCP Assessment Unit.

+- 3.7 On receipt of an appeal the RCP Assessment Unit will investigate and collate all relevant information. - 3.8 If following this initial review an appeal is considered to have grounds as defined in section 2.3, it will be referred to the senior examiner (or nominated deputy) for consideration on behalf of the relevant examination board.
+The senior examiner may discuss the case or direct the RCP Assessment Unit to undertake further investigations, as they deem necessary. - 3.9 The appeals procedure is normally expected to take no more than 60 days from the date of the appeal being received by the RCP Assessment Unit.
+Candidates will be kept informed if the process is likely to take longer than this for any reason. - 3.10 If it is considered by the senior examiner (or nominated deputy) that the appeal is frivolous, unsubstantiated or outside the permitted grounds, the candidate will be notified of this and informed that the appeals procedure is at an end.
+If it is considered that the appeal is vexatious or malicious, or that the appellant has used false information, the appeal procedure will also be at an end but in this instance the appellant may be liable for action under the misconduct regulations. - 3.11 If it is considered by the senior examiner (or nominated deputy) that there is a case in support of the appeal 'at first sight' (prima facie), they may arrange for an immediate remedy to be offered to the candidate.
 Alternatively, if the senior examiner is unable to determine whether there is a prima facie case, or (particularly in the absence of precedent, or in any case involving the possible correction of results and/or marks) decides the appeal requires wider discussion, they may refer the appeal to the next scheduled meeting of the relevant examination board for consideration.